 If you have an urgent question after 4:30 PM on a weekday or on the weekend, call the gastroenterology and hepatology on call service at (410) 328-5780 and ask for the gastroenterologist on call.

 Keep in mind that if you are admitted to the hospital due to a flare of IBD, your outpatient IBD gastroenterologist may not see you day to day in the hospital.
 One of the IBD specialists on our team will see you and oversee your care while you are in the hospital.
 This doctor will be in touch with your outpatient doctor about your care, as needed.

-If you need to be seen right away, one of our five physicians may be able to see you the same day or within a day or two.
+If you need to be seen right away, one of our four physicians may be able to see you the same day or within a day or two.
 All of our physicians provide care for urgent visits as well as routine visits during clinic hours.
 Our physicians work closely with your IBD doctor, who will always be in charge of your care.

 Always tell us about any new health problems you have or any ER visits or hospital stays.

 Please try to bring records about your hospital stays to your visits with us.
 The most important records to bring are the discharge summary and reports of any tests, such as endoscopies, operations, biopsies, CT scans, MRIs, and blood tests.

 For medicine refills, call 410-706-3387.
 Please call at least 2 working days before you will run out of your medicine.
 If you use a mail order service, please call at least 3 weeks before you need the refill so there is enough time for your medicine to be mailed.